General Mohammad Ismail Khan

 Khan is one of many regional warlords who have been acting independently of central government control since the fall of the Taliban.
 Despite a May 2003 pledge to recognize the preeminence of the central government and promises to adhere to the chain of command, Khan and others, including ethnic Uzbek leader Abdul Rashid Dostum, had largely disregarded Kabul.
 The lack of governmental cohesion is an underlying cause of the instability that plagues Afghanistan and threatens the nation's future.

-Ismail Khan controls the border trade with Iran.
+Ismail Khan controlled the border trade with Iran.
 According to one estimate, this yields $1 million a day in revenue, which is not shared with the Central government.
 This has been a source of friction between the two.

 Since May of 2003, provincial governors were not been allowed to hold a military title.
 In Herat, in August 2003, President Karzai removed Governor Ismail Khan from his command of the 4th Corps.
 In the Fall of 2003 Karzai appointed a new head of the 4th Corps, but initially he was not able to take his post in Herat because it came at the expense of Ismail Khan.